akaliutau/python-recipes/README.md

 Then click on Add and create a user with the username test_api.

-When the user is created, create an APi token using AUTH TOKEN section.
+When the user is created, create an API token using AUTH TOKEN section.
 Assign this token to a newly created user: select the test_api in the drop-down menu and click SAVE.

 4) Finally one can test built microservice using the simple test app in test_order.py: